manneshivakumar/MongoDB/README.md

-# A Complete Learning path for learning MySQL
+# A Complete Learning path for learning MongoDB

 ****************

-This is a comprehensive repository for learning MySQL.
-This repository explains various topics in MySQL with practial examples.
+This is a comprehensive repository for learning MongoDB.
+This repository explains various topics in MongoDB with practial examples.

 All notebooks were created with the readers in mind.
 Every notebook starts with a high-level overview of any specific algorithm/concepts being covered.
 Wherever possible, visuals are used to make things clear.